 In order to prevail on a negligence claim, the plaintiff must establish the following elements:

-- The driver breached that duty;
+- Driver breached that duty

-- Quantifiable damages were incurred.
+- Quantifiable damages were incurred

 Every motorist has an obligation to avoid posing foreseeable risks of harm to others who could be affected by his or her conduct.
 It is extremely unlikely that a prudent person would choose to get behind the wheel while intoxicated, so this probably would be considered a breach of the duty of care.
-The victim then would need to show that the crash would not have happened if the defendant had not been intoxicated.
+The victim then would need to show that the car accident would not have happened if the defendant had not been intoxicated.

 It is important to note that personal injury claims must be filed within a certain time frame, known as the statute of limitations.
-Under Florida law, an individual has four years from the date of an accident to take legal action.
-If you have lost a loved one due to a drunk driver’s negligence, you have two years from the decedent’s death to bring a wrongful death claim.
-Failure to file within this time period can bar you from receiving compensation for your harm.Seek Guidance from a Fort Myers Attorney for Your Injury Claim
+Under Florida law, an individual has 4 years from the date of an accident to take legal action.
+If you have lost a loved one due to a drunk driver’s negligence, you have 2 years from the decedent’s death to bring a wrongful death claim.
+Failure to file within this time period can bar you from receiving compensation for your harm.